GreyZ80/AM9511_for_TRS-80_M2/README.md

 The board was designed using [Kicad](https://www.kicad.org/) version 6.4 and [Freerouting](https://github.com/freerouting/freerouting/) running on an ASUS Chromebook.

 See [barberd/coco9511pak](https://github.com/barberd/coco9511pak) for support of the AM9511 on the Tandy Color Computer.

+Source and License
+Design maintained at https://github.com/barberd/coco9511pak.
+Kicad and Freerouting were used to design the board.

+**Source and License**
+The design is copyright 2024 by Ruud Broers.
+The design is open source, distributed via the GNU GPL version 3 license.
+Please see the LICENSE file for details.